XingxinHE/Hex/pages/Incidence Matrix.md

 - 📝Definition
-    - The incidence matrix of a [[Graph]] gives the (0,1)-matrix which has a row for each vertex and column for each edge, and $(v,e)=1$ if and only if vertex $v$ is incident upon edge $e$.
+    - The incidence matrix of a [[graph]] gives the (0,1)-matrix which has a row for each vertex and column for each edge, and $(v,e)=1$ if and only if vertex $v$ is incident upon edge $e$.
 However, some authors define the incidence matrix to be the transpose of this, with a column for each vertex and a row for each edge.
     - Let $G = (V, E)$ be a graph where $V = \{1, 2, . . . , n\}$ and $E = \{e_1, e_2, . . . , e_m\}$.
 The incidence matrix of $G$ is an $n\times m$ matrix $B = (b_{ik} )$, where each row corresponds to a vertex and each column corresponds to an edge such that if $ek$ is an edge between $i$ and $j$, then all elements of column $k$ are $0$ except $b_{ik} = b_{jk} = 1$.

 - 📈Diagram